a-amouei/fmd-doc/installation.rst

 * HDF5
 * GNU Scientific Library

 There are various ways to install these libraries.
-For example, in a Linux distribution, one can install them by using the package manager of the distribution or install them from source code.
+For example, in a Linux distribution, one can install them by using the package manager of the distribution or can install them from source code.
 In Ubuntu [#]_, all the dependencies can be installed by entering one of the following two commands in a terminal emulator:

 .. code-block:: console
     :caption: Use this if you prefer MPICH

-    sudo apt install libgsl-dev libhdf5-mpich-dev
+    sudo apt install libmpich-dev libgsl-dev libhdf5-dev

 .. code-block:: console
     :caption: Use this if you prefer Open MPI

-    sudo apt install libgsl-dev libhdf5-openmpi-dev
+    sudo apt install libopenmpi-dev libgsl-dev libhdf5-dev

 To compile and install FMD you also need Make, which can be installed in Ubuntu with the following command: